airfire6518/portfolio/anl501_proj_1/README.md

 ### Introduction:

-The project delves into an in-depth analysis of demographic and economic indicators among Southeast Asian countries, using data from the "Population and GDP" worksheet of the ANL501_TMA_JAN24.xlsx dataset.
+The project delves into an in-depth analysis of demographic and economic indicators among Southeast Asian countries, using data from the "Population and GDP" worksheet of the 'ANL501_TMA_JAN24.xlsx' dataset.
 Understanding the complexity of cross-sectional, time-series, and panel data, I applied rigorous data visualization techniques to extract and highlight the region's growth and development patterns.

 ### Methodology:

 **1. Data Import and Wrangling:**

 To initiate this in-depth analysis project, I began with the importation and cleansing of the dataset named ANL501_TMA_JAN24.xlsx, specifically the "Population and GDP" worksheet.
-Utilizing R's readxl package, I extracted the necessary data, focusing on ASEAN countries, and performed rigorous data wrangling.
+Utilizing R's `readxl` package, I extracted the necessary data, focusing on ASEAN countries, and performed rigorous data wrangling.
 This process involved filtering the dataset for relevant countries, ensuring that the data were sorted by both country and year, and restructuring the data into a longitudinal format.
 This meticulous organization set the stage for accurate and insightful analysis.

 <a href="https://airfire6518.github.io/portfolio/anl501_proj_1/img/Source.png">
     <img src="img/Source.png" alt="Example Image" width="600" height="400">